-The sleeve on this 3/4 length sequinned cocktail dress (left) is a favorite with the Mother of the Bride.
-You still show some skin but in all the right places.
-In fact, all three of these short mother of the bride dresses with sleeves would be lovely and appropriate.
+A 3/4 length sleeve dress is a favorite with the Mother of the Bride.
+You still show some skin, but in all the right places.

 5. Full Sleeves

-If your arms are really full, a regular width lace sleeve or a sheer sleeve may be too tight, so a great option is a dress with mid length full sleeves.
-This Embellished Shutter Pleat Dress has a unique overlay that creates floaty, full sleeves to camouflage wide arms and give you a very ethereal, feminine look.
+If your arms are complete, a regular-width lace sleeve or a sheer sleeve may be too tight, so a great option is a dress with mid-length full sleeves.

 Here’s a great way to cover up and look stylish.
 Many sleeveless dresses come with a matching jacket to cover the arms.
 Take a look at these two dresses.
 Whether you like your arms covered at all times or want to cover up for the church, these evening sheath dresses with lace jackets are an attractive option.

 These dresses are new and exciting.
 Dramatic types love them.
 The unique chiffon overlay creates floaty, full sleeves to camouflage wide arms, giving you an ethereal look.
 This style will be a good option if you want semi-arm coverage or a charming cape’s fashion-forward feel.

 If you are the Mother of the bride or groom and need to know what to wear on your wedding day, then be sure to pick up a copy of Tweak, Your Chic: Mother of the Bride!
 Plus size.
 Check out Plus-size mother dresses to look more elegant.

 It’s full of tips and photos showing you how to look fabulous on one of the most important occasions ever!
 You can get it now.